Swallowing and Feeding Disorders

 Tests

 Our pediatric feeding specialists use various tests to diagnose feeding and swallowing disorders.
 We observe how your child eats and drinks, and we check the strength and movement of the muscles used for swallowing.
 Different swallow evaluations help to visualize your child's swallowing.
-Your doctor uses data from these studies and your child’s medical history to develop a treatment plan.
+Your care team will use data from these studies and your child’s medical history to develop a treatment plan.

 Videofluoroscopy Swallow Study (VFSS)